Zeppelin LZ 59: Bombing raids on the English Midlands

 The LZ 59 conducted its first bombing raid on Britain on the night of 31 January and 1 February 1916.
 The ship took off together with L 19 from Tønder and joined 9 other naval airships whose objective was to destroy the docks in Liverpool, as well as other targets in the English midlands.
 The raid was personally led by airship fleet manager Peter Strasser who was on the L 11.

-LZ 59 dropped 7 highly explosive bombs on the railway junction at the Bennerley Viaduct and steelworks near Awsworth 10 km northwest of Nottingham.
+LZ 59 dropped 7 high explosive bombs on the railway junction at the Bennerley Viaduct and steelworks near Awsworth 10 km northwest of Nottingham.
 The viaduct, however, emerged with only superficial marks from shrapnel, which are visible to this day, and no fatalities were reported.
 The next target for LZ 59 was the Stanton steelworks, located south of Ilkeston.
 The ship dropped 15 bombs on its intended target, of which one bomb hit the railway bridge over Nutbrook Canal, killing 2 people.
 The ship then went on to drop another 4 bombs on Loughborough, which is located about 30 km south of Nottingham.
 Two of the bombs fell on the Rushes stores in the center of the town and the other two near the Empress plant to the east.
 The attack on Loughborough led to 12 people being injured and the death of ten of the town's inhabitants, including Mary Anne Page and two of her children, whose names can be seen on a plaque in Loughborough Carillon Park.